Main elements of the Agreement between Switzerland and the United Kingdom on the Rights of Citizens in the field of Social Security

-- Swiss nationals residing and working in the United Kingdom on the specified date
+- Nationals of Switzerland and EU states residing and working in the United Kingdom on 31.12.2020

-- Swiss nationals residing in Switzerland and working in the United Kingdom on the specified date
+- Nationals of Switzerland and EU states residing in Switzerland and working in the United Kingdom on the 31.12.2020

-- British nationals residing in the United Kingdom and working in Switzerland on the specified date
+- Nationals of the United Kingdom and EU states residing in the United Kingdom and working in Switzerland on the 31.12.2020

 Regulations (EC) No 883/2004 and No 987/2009 continue to apply to: certain persons who are not or no longer in a cross-border situation if they have the right to work or reside in the other State.
 These are, for example, Swiss nationals who go on working in the United Kingdom at the end of their posting or those who give up their employment in the United Kingdom and continue to reside there.

-Planned treatments started before the specified date may be continued after the specified date and will be reimbursed.
+Planned treatments started before 31.12.2020 may be continued after this date and will be reimbursed.

 The Federal Office of Public Health's communication of 8 December 2020 provides detailed information (available in German and French):